 When you can open a valve and make a giant chicken disappear, you might as well let the air out of America's rugged individualism, too.

-Note: While we don't want to encourage more towns and businesses to fall into the easy inflatable trap, there's a new set of inflatable products that simulate buildings and even famous ships.
+Note: While we don't want to encourage more towns and businesses to fall into the easy inflatable trap, there's a new set of inflatable products that simulate buildings and even infamous ships.
 We'd be intrigued by an inflatable motel, or even an entire town manufactured overnight from inflatables.